carp-lang/carp-docker/README.md

 (defn main [] (IO.println "hi"))
 ```

 in the REPL.
-Nothing will happen, but if you build it using `:bx`, `hi` should
+Nothing will happen, but if you build it by typing `:bx`, `hi`
-be printed to your screen!
+should be printed to your screen!
 Amazing, right?

 ## Use it!